 Key messages can be viewed in the document library.

-It is hoped that over time the DSG can increase engagement and exchange ideas and views with the wider community – but in particular, those who experience disability, have someone in their whānau who does, or work within the disability sector and/or in health.
+It is hoped that over time the DSG can increase engagement and further exchange ideas and views with the wider community – but in particular, those who experience disability, have someone in their whānau who does, or work within the disability sector and/or in health.

 Featuring people with lived experience of disability